 3. Braking Performance

-By understanding tire and rim compatibility, making any necessary vehicle modifications, and staying on top of maintenance, you can enjoy the benefits of larger rims while minimizing any negative impacts.
+By understanding tire and rim compatibility, making necessary vehicle modifications, and staying on top of maintenance, you can enjoy the benefits of larger rims while minimizing any negative impacts.